 I qualified as a midwife from the University of Salford in 2009 and initially worked as a community and hospital based midwife in Salford and Manchester.

-I currently work as a core midwife at the Manchester Birth Centre, part of the Manchester University Foundation Trust.
+I currently work as a core midwife on Maternity Triage for Manchester University Foundation Trust.
 I have an excellent clinical skill set in intrapartum care, with a particular interest in low risk labour care and water birth including intermittent auscultation.
 I also work regularly on the consultant led unit caring for high risk patients.

-During my career I have developed advanced skills in high dependency care, foetal heart monitoring, theatre, epidural care, newborn life support, newborn infant physical examination, advanced perineal repair and IV cannulation/phlebotomy/drugs.
+During my career I have developed advanced skills in high dependency care, foetal heart monitoring, theatre, epidural care, newborn life support, newborn infant physical examination, advanced perineal repair, Birmingham Symptom Specific Obstetric Triage System (BSOTS) and IV cannulation/phlebotomy/drugs.

 I have devised and delivered training on obstetric emergencies in the community, water birth and labour care in a midwifery led unit.
 I also have extensive experience of perineal assessment and repair and have delivered training to newly qualified midwives in this skill.